carlosfernandezbou/Carlos-Fernandez/README_EN.md

 ---

-### 👨‍💻 Sobre mí
+### 👨‍💻 About Me

-Soy un **Junior Full Stack Developer** apasionado por la tecnología y el desarrollo de software.
+I am a **Junior Full Stack Developer** passionate about technology and software development.
-Me gusta construir aplicaciones eficientes, escalables y bien estructuradas que resuelvan problemas reales.
+I enjoy building efficient, scalable, and well-structured applications that solve real-world problems.

-Tengo formación en:
+I have training in:

-🎓 Desarrollo de Aplicaciones Web (DAW)
+🎓 Web Application Development (DAW)
-🎓 Desarrollo de Aplicaciones Multiplataforma (DAM)
+🎓 Multiplatform Application Development (DAM)

-Además, cuento con experiencia profesional en desarrollo y soporte técnico, lo que me ha permitido desarrollar tanto habilidades técnicas como trabajo en equipo.
+Additionally, I have professional experience in development and technical support, which has allowed me to develop both technical and teamwork skills.

-📍 Catarroja, Valencia (España)
+📍 Catarroja, Valencia (Spain)
-💼 Buscando oportunidades como **Junior Developer**
+💼 Looking for opportunities as a **Junior Developer**
-🌱 Aprendiendo nuevas tecnologías continuamente
+🌱 Continuously learning new technologies

 ---

 ### 🛠️ Tech Stack

-#### 💻 Lenguajes de Programación
+#### 💻 Programming Languages

 <p>
 <img src="https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white"/>